bjornmeansbear/ccfaad/SomeQuestions.md

 (From _Teaching as a Subversive Activity_)

 Reflect on these questions - and others that these can generate.
 Please do not merely react to them.
+We will spend a good portion of our time next week going over each of your answers/reflections and seeing where they might lead us the rest of the term.

 - What do you worry about most?
 - What are the causes of your worries?